 Judith Ascroft is a senior executive with expertise in international development and public health.
 Judith is currently an independent consultant and most recently has been Team Leader of a major DFAT initiative in Indonesia and the CEO of Nossal Institute Limited, University of Melbourne.
 Recognised as a leader, mentor and change manager, Judith has worked in the not for profit, public, private, and academic sectors and has enhanced her Board .and committee skills as both an Executive and Non-Executive Director.
 Judith has multidisciplinary and cross-cultural proficiency developed through extensive field-based work experience in the Asia, Africa and Pacific regions.
 Over the past decade her focus has been on: organisational leadership; governance; risk management; strategic and business planning; business development; representation; coaching; personnel management and capacity development of international teams; community empowerment; and participatory monitoring and evaluation.

-Tim Chapman (Vice President)
+Tony Britt (Vice President)

 Andrew Gilchrist (Treasurer)

 Andrew Gilchrist is a Director of Logan & Hall – Accountants and Advisers in Swan Hill Victoria.
 He is a member of CPA Australia and has been a board member of Assisi Aid Projects Inc since 2004.
 He has a Bachelor of Business (Agricultural Commerce) degree and over 20 years finance industry experience.
 He is also a Board Member of Swan Hill Incorporated, a body designed to promote living, working and doing business in the Swan Hill region.